toastnz/recipe-solr-search/README.md

  * [symbiote/silverstripe-queuedjobs](https://github.com/symbiote/silverstripe-queuedjobs): A module that provides
    interfaces for scheduling jobs for certain times

+You can also opt in to install the following suggested (not required) modules:

+ * [silverstripe/textextraction](https://github.com/silverstripe/silverstripe-textextraction): Text Extraction API for
+   SilverStripe CMS (mostly used with 'fulltextsearch' module)

 This can be either added to an existing project or used as a project base for creating a basic CWP install.

 ## Get started